Official Statistics

 The transferable nil rate band, introduced in October 2007, led to a significant reduction in the number of IHT payers in the following years.
 The introduction of the residence nil rate band in the tax year 2017 to 2018 reduced the number of estates liable to IHT in that year, and is expected to continue to do so, all else equal.

-The number of estates liable to IHT is expected to be higher in 2020 to 2021 and 2021 to 2022 than in previous years.
-This is likely due to the higher expected volumes of wealth transfers that may have taken place during the early months of the COVID-19 pandemic, as well as rising asset prices over the period and the Government’s decision in March 2021 to maintain the IHT tax-free thresholds at their 2020 to 2021 levels for the coming years.
-HMRC cannot verify this until full administrative data becomes available.
+The IHT liabilities for the tax year 2022 to 2023 were higher than in previous years.
+This is likely due to a combination of the COVID-19 pandemic, rising asset prices over the period and the Government’s decision in March 2021 to maintain the IHT tax-free thresholds at their 2020 to 2021 levels for the coming years.

 From 2017, the data source for trader figures of IPT traders was changed.
 The definition of when a trader is considered to have registered or de-registered is not directly comparable between the two data sources, and as such trends observed from 2016 to 2017 are not directly comparable to those prior to this period.